-Ordinal measures [Evans, 1999, 2000b, Bhat et al., 1998] are similarity metrics based on relative rank of intensity values.
-They were not examined in this study.
+• Ordinal measures [Evans, 1999, 2000b, Bhat et al., 1998] are similarity metrics based on relative rank of intensity values.
+They were not examined in this study, as using CCC based template matching is generally more effective.

-A good comparison of these metrics can be found in Wu et al. [1997], which concludes that whilst SSD and SAVD are much faster than the CCC, the CCC produces better quality vectors.
-For this reason, and the fact that no real-time processing was necessary, the CCC was used in this study.
+A good comparison of these measures was made by Wu et al. [1997], who concluded that whilst the SSD and SAVD are much faster to compute than the CCC, the CCC produces better quality vectors.
+If these vectors are to be used in a relaxation labelling stage, the number of iterations necessary is lower than when using other similarity measures.
+For these reasons, and the fact that no real-time processing was necessary, the CCC was used for all template based motion estimation in this thesis.

-After the searches and correlations have been performed for a given block, the output will a set of displacement vectors, with a CCC attached to each vector.
-The most simple systems use the vector associated with maximum CCC as the estimate for a given block.
-This is known as the maximum cross-correlation (MCC) method.
+After the searches and correlations have been performed for a given block, the output will be a set of displacement vectors with a associated CCC for each vector.
+The most simple systems use the vector associated with maximum CCC as the motion estimate for a given block, a process known as the maximum cross-correlation (MCC) method.
 However, when using additional smoothing stages, a more sophisticated approach is to use the top n vectors.
 As an additional analysis step, the CCC values can be plotted again the vector components as a 2-D surface.
-These correlation surfaces are often multi-modal, and have indistinct peaks[Anandan, 1989, Evans, 2000a], which can make choosing the best vectors difficult.
-This is the reason for using relaxation-labelling - a technique for smoothing motion fields.
+These correlation surfaces are often noisy multi-modal, and have indistinct peaks [Anandan, 1989, Evans, 2000a], which can make choosing the best vectors difficult.
+This is especially true when using remotely sensed data which is characterised by a lack of texture and contrast.
+Therefore, relaxation-labelling is used to regularise the motion fields in this work.